DILTIAZEM HYDROCHLORIDE- diltiazem hydrochloride injection, solution

 Transition to other antiarrhythmic agents following administration of diltiazem hydrochloride injection is generally safe.
 However, reference should be made to the respective agent manufacturer's package insert for information relative to dosage and administration.

-In controlled clinical trials, therapy with antiarrhythmic agents to maintain reduced heart rate in atrial fibrillation or atrial flutter or for prophylaxis of PSVT was generally started within 3 hours after bolus administration of diltiazem.
+In controlled clinical trials, therapy with antiarrhythmic agents to maintain reduced heart rate in atrial fibrillation or atrial flutter or for prophylaxis of PSVT was generally started within 3 hours after bolus administration of diltiazem hydrochloride injection.
 These antiarrhythmic agents were intravenous or oral digoxin, Class 1 antiarrhythmics (e.g., quinidine, procainamide), calcium channel blockers, and oral beta-blockers.

 Experience in the use of antiarrhythmic agents following maintenance infusion of diltiazem hydrochloride injection is limited.
 Patients should be dosed on an individual basis and reference should be made to the respective manufacturer's package insert for information relative to dosage and administration.

-Diltiazem Hydrochloride Injection is supplied in single-dose containers as follows:
+Diltiazem Hydrochloride Injection is supplied in single-dose Fliptop vials as follows: